pm5/ansible-role-glusterfs/README.md

 ## Author Information

-This role was created in 2015 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+This role was originally created in 2015 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+It was then adapted my [Pomin Wu](https://github.com/pm5/).